Board of Directors

 Tim co-founded EnerNOC in 2001 and serves as its Chairman and CEO.
 In 2007, he led EnerNOC's initial public offering, which was named IPO of the Year by the Association for Corporate Growth Boston and Mass High Tech magazine, and received the Ernst & Young Entrepreneur of the Year Award in New England.
-Today, EnerNOC is one of the world's largest full-service energy management providers with over 600 employees and operations in the United States, Canada, the United Kingdom, Australia and New Zealand.
+More recently, EnerNOC was recognized with a 2012 Platts Global Energy Award for Industry Leadership, and Tim Healy was honored as CEO of the Year by the Massachusetts Technology Leadership Council.
+Today, EnerNOC is one of the world's leading energy intelligence software providers, conducting business in over 100 countries with a team of more than 1,000 employees.

 Prior to EnerNOC, Tim worked in the Energy Technology Laboratory for Northern Power Systems, Inc., and held positions with Merrill Lynch, International Fuel Cells (now UTC Fuel Cells), and the venture capital firm Commonwealth Capital Ventures.
 Tim also co-founded Student Advantage, a Boston-based affinity marketing company that went public in 1999.

-Tim currently sits on the Board of Directors of the Advanced Energy Economy (AEE) Network, the Massachusetts High Technology Council, and the New England Clean Energy Council, and serves on TechNet's Executive Committee and the Board of Trustees for the New England Aquarium.
+Tim currently sits on the Board of Directors of the Advanced Energy Economy (AEE), the New England Clean Energy Council, Massachusetts High Technology Council, and Genability, Inc., and serves on TechNet's Executive Committee and the Board of Trustees for the New England Aquarium.
 Tim is an advisor to several area startups and coaches youth soccer.

-Tim graduated from Dartmouth College with a Bachelor of Arts in Government and Economics, and received his Master of Business Administration from the Tuck School of Business at Dartmouth.
+Tim graduated from Dartmouth College with a BA in Government and Economics, and received an MBA from the Tuck School of Business at Dartmouth.

 As President and Co-Founder of EnerNOC, David has guided the company's execution since its inception in 2001.
 With a primary focus on market development, inclusive of regulatory and government affairs, utility solutions, and international development, David has taken an active role in helping to shape domestic and international demand-side markets.
 David has pioneered efforts to make customer participation in these markets more effective through improved market rules and technologies.
 He regularly represents EnerNOC at public utility commissions and the Federal Energy Regulatory Commission, among other forums.